RaimundoNCN/React-Native-App/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 ### The application has 3 branches:

 - Main:

   Simple route system;

 - BMI-calculation:

   Calculation system with stylization;

 - ScrollView-Gridlist:

   A screen for grid

+## App BMI-Calculation:

+_#_ General info.